 Posted on Jan 21, 2018

 Thank you for a wonderful MIT Science Olympiad Invitational 2018.
-We are working on posting exams and keys.
+Results, exams, and keys are all posted on the MIT SciOly website.
 As a reminder, these exams are only for use by the schools that competed at this invitational this year.
 We will be watermarking the exams by school so that we will know if tests were shared among schools.
 If we find a copy of your school's exams circulating, your school will not be invited back to future MIT Invitational Tournaments.
 We are very serious about this because we understand the sacrifices and resources required to attend this tournament, so the exams and keys will not be released to the general public until after Nationals 2018.